sagemath/trac_to_gh/Issue 7524.md

 # Issue 7524: frame axes are lost when saving a graphic to a file

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7524

 Original creator: jason